javidmedina/javidmedina/README.md

 ## yo 👋

-My name is javid, and I.T is something I've been interested in for a very long time.
-I hope to go to MIT one day.
-I have made a few projects; I'm currently working on an operating system called LucidOS.
+My name is javid, and I’ve been passionate about information technology for a long time.
+I hope to attend MIT one day to study and turn my ideas in IT into real, working projects.
+I’ve built several projects so far, and I’m currently developing an operating system called LucidOS.

-I'll type more here soon haha
 <!--\Here are some ideas to get you started:

 - 🔭 I’m currently working on ...